By Dr. Ken Matto

 will be on May 21, 2011 and the return of Christ will be on October 20,

 2011.
-He is now espousing the belief that there will be no eternal damnation
+He also espoused the belief that there will be no eternal damnation

 but annihilation of the unbelievers on October 20,2011.
 The Jehovah’s